quickwit-oss/quickwit/docs/configuration/source-config.md

 ## Desired number of pipelines

-`desired_num_pipelines` parameter is only available for sources that can be distributed: Kafka and Pulsar (coming soon).
+`desired_num_pipelines` parameter is only available for sources that can be distributed: Kafka, GCP PubSub and Pulsar (coming soon).

 The desired number of indexing pipelines defines the number of pipelines to run on a cluster for the source.
 It is a "desired" number as it cannot be reach it there is not enough indexers in